input-output-hk/marlowe-doc/tutorials/guides/runtime-rest.md

 You can ask questions about Marlowe in [the #ask-marlowe channel on the IOG Discord](https://discord.com/channels/826816523368005654/936295815926927390) or post problems with this lesson to [the issues list for the Marlowe Starter Kit github repository](https://github.com/input-output-hk/marlowe-starter-kit/issues).

-In this demonstration we use Marlowe Runtime\'s REST API, served via `marlowe-web-server`, to run this contract on Cardano\'s `preprod` public testnet.
+In this demonstration we use Marlowe Runtime's REST API, served via `marlowe-web-server`, to run this contract on Cardano's `preprod` public testnet.
 Marlowe contracts may use either addresses or role tokens for authorization: here we use role tokens and we have Marlowe Runtime mint them.

 In [Marlowe Playground](https://play.marlowe.iohk.io/), the contract looks like this in Blockly format.